qrdate/qrdate/README.md

 // -----------^
 // {
 //   timestamp: 1646142017145,
-//   url: 'qrdate://v?s=tyYD957Q3i6TGUJi7-xzypIl4Be6mM8Jqvc2-nAswRuTadlCEELtMnXWqykcpzneuXJa772vNXc3T0pQFcPBBw&t=1646142017145&f=soyUshlcjtJZ8LQVqu4_ObCykgpFN2EUmfoESVaReiE',
+//   url: 'qrdate://v?s=tyYD957Q3i6TGUJi7-xzypIl4Be6mM8Jqvc2-nAswRuTadlCEELtMnXWqykcpzneuXJa772vNXc3T0pQFcPBBw&t=1646142017145&f=soyUshlcjtJZ8LQVqu4_ObCykgpFN2EUmfoESVaReiE&v=1',
 //   signature: 'tyYD957Q3i6TGUJi7-xzypIl4Be6mM8Jqvc2-nAswRuTadlCEELtMnXWqykcpzneuXJa772vNXc3T0pQFcPBBw',
-//   fingerprint: 'soyUshlcjtJZ8LQVqu4_ObCykgpFN2EUmfoESVaReiE'
+//   fingerprint: 'soyUshlcjtJZ8LQVqu4_ObCykgpFN2EUmfoESVaReiE',
+//   version: 1
 // }
 //
-// In the above url, `v` has been added after qrdate:// automatically.
+// In the above url, `/v` has been added after qrdate:// automatically.
-// If you are making your own implementation, be sure to include the `v` for compatibility.
+// If you are making your own implementation, be sure to include the `/v` for compatibility.
 // A static URL should always start with `qrdate://v` to keep it universal and not to clutter the produced QR code further.
 // Please see the spec for V1 Static URLs for further info.
 //